Stacktical/stacktical.github.io/_posts/2022-10-24-stacktical-dsla-protocol-astromancer-minting-event-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 We would be remiss to not note that the DSLA Astromancer will also be the first NFT ever to be covered by DSLA's new NFT Floor Price Protection SLA.

-Downside risk management has been a sorely missing component from the NFT space, but with NFT Floor Price Protection, powered by DSLA,
+NFT Floor Price Protection, powered by DSLA, fills a gap in the NFT ecosystem by providing decentralized risk management and downside protection for NFTs.

 Expect more detail about this exciting new use case soon!

 ### Minting Fees and the DSLA Economy ♻️

-A portion of Astromancer minting fees will go to buying back DSLA to deposit into and expand the Parametric Staking Pools on [dsla.network/stake](https://dsla.network/stake).
+A portion of minting fees from the DSLA Astromancers will go to buying back DSLA to deposit into and expand the Parametric Staking Pools on [dsla.network/stake](https://dsla.network/stake).

+In addition, royalties on any secondary sales will be distributed with a portion allocated to each of the following:
+* Buying back DSLA for deposit to the Parametric Staking Pool
+* A pool for the Artist(s)
+* DSLA DAO Treasury
+* Stacktical Core Team

+Within the DSLA Metaverse, Skill and Knowledge NFTs will be minted using DSLA as the official minting currency.
+A portion of Metaverse mint fees will also be used to expand the Parametric Staking pool.

 ## Art by @abidaker 🖼️

-Lastly, all of the artwork for the Astromancer, along with the biomes, familiars, skills and The Academy was done by the incredibly talented [@abidaker](https://twitter.com/abidaker).
+Lastly, all of the artwork for the DSLA Astromancers, along with the biomes, familiars, skills and The Academy was done by the incredibly talented [@abidaker](https://twitter.com/abidaker).

 ---